alfian-f/bambangshop-receiver/README.md

 2. Rust doesn't allow mutable static variables to prevent data races and ensure memory safety.
 This restriction encourages safer concurrency patterns and explicit handling of shared mutable state across threads using synchronization mechanisms like locks or thread-safe data structures.
 While Java permits mutating static variables through static functions, Rust prioritizes safety and clarity in handling shared state.

 #### Reflection Subscriber-2

+1. No, I haven't looked at those files much.
+I haven't felt the need to change them yet.
+If I need something to do there in the tutorial, then I might look into them.
+2. Using the Observer Pattern makes it easier to add more subscribers due to its decoupling, scalability, and dynamic registration capabilities.
+This pattern separates the publisher from the subscribers, allowing them to receive notifications independently.
+Adding additional subscribers is straightforward as long as they implement the observer pattern interface.
+3. I haven't make my own tests or enhancing documentation on my Postman collection.
+However, I can see how they could be valuable for ensuring API functionality and facilitating collaboration within the group project.